department-of-veterans-affairs/va.gov-team/products/facilities/regional-offices/research/2022-8-veteran-facing/conversation-guide.md

 ## Emergency Exit

+* Veteran is currently having issues with a RO or benefits issue
+  * I'm sorry to hear about that.
+Would it be okay if I had shared your information with my contact in the Benefits Administration so they can follow up and help resolve that for you?
+* Need to cut session short for unexpected reason
-* Out of questions: We have covered all the questions I have for you today.
+  * We have covered all the questions I have for you today.
 Thank you so much for your time and feedback.